zuzana-kunckova/FT-challenge/READme.md

 ## About this project
 This is a server-rendered site that displays headlines from The Financial Times.
 It uses JavaScript to handle the search functionality on the client side, Node.js to work on the backend, ExpressJS framework for Node.js, node-fetch package to make it possible to make fetch call in Node.js, and Handlebars, templating engine to generate the HTML.
 No JavaScript or CSS framework has been used to build this site.

 Even though I was not given a deadline to complete this task, I set my own deadline of one week + weekend.
 There are always things that could be done to make the site better, but a deadline stops me from loosing focus.
-I outlined the potential improvements in the [Next steps](#Next steps) section below.
+I outlined the potential improvements in the Next Steps section below.

 In this week, I learned how to work with Node.js, Express.js and Handlebars, and I implemented the basic search functionality.
 Although I work with JavaScript on the client side, my main programming language is PHP, and this is my first app I built with Node.js and Express.js.